equinor/webviz-subsurface/webviz-subsurface.md

 This is done by using a     [KS (Kolmogorov Smirnov) test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test)     matrix, and scatter plot/map for any given pair of parameter/observation.
 KS values are between 0 and 1.
 The closer to zero the KS value is, the smaller the change in parameter distribution     between prior/posterior and vice-versa.
 The top 10 biggest parameters change are also shown in a table.

 <!-- tab:Arguments -->

 * **`input_dir`:** Path to the directory where the `csv` files created         by the `AHM_ANALYSIS` ERT postprocess workflow are stored

-*Required, type str (corresponding to a path)*

----

 * **`ks_filter`:** optional argument to filter output to the data table based on ks value,         only values above entered value will be displayed in the data table.
 This can be used if needed to speed-up vizualization of cases with         high number of parameters and/or observations group.
 Default value is 0.0.

-*default = 0.0, Optional, type float*

 ---
 How to use in YAML config file:
 ```yaml
     - AssistedHistoryMatchingAnalysis: